 Curriculum Vitae [ CV ]

-A board-certified internist and oncologist, Richard Lam, MD, has been specializing full time at Prostate Oncology Specialists in the treatment of prostate cancer since 2001.
+A double board-certified internist and oncologist, Richard Lam, MD, has been specializing full time at Prostate Oncology Specialists in the treatment of prostate cancer since 2001.
 He is our director of clinical research.

 Dr. Lam has written numerous articles based on his research.
 He is an active member of the American Society of Clinical Oncology and the American Society of Hematology.
 Dr. Lam continues to promote prostate cancer awareness and education by giving lectures at various medical conferences and prostate support groups throughout the country.
 He is particularly interested in utilizing state-of-the-art therapeutics for advanced prostate cancer.